Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 ## Why is the change necessary?

-Uncertainty in the different regulatory environments in the many jurisdictions we want to serve are the key reason for making this step necessary.
-Furthermore a decentralized network makes us more resilient against DDoS Attacks, server outages and many other attacks.
+Uncertainty in the different regulatory environments in the many jurisdictions we want to serve is the key reason making this step necessary.
+Furthermore, a decentralized network makes us more resilient against DDoS attacks, server outages and many other threats.
-The rather high costs of maintaining our centralized server infrastructure, hosting the website, maintaining a hot wallet and so on will not allow us to keep the old site running for much longer than March 2025.
+The high costs of maintaining our centralized server infrastructure, hosting the website, maintaining a hot wallet and so on will not allow us to keep the old site running for much longer than March 2025.

 ## What is getting better?